perplexityjeff/Windows-DNS-AdBlocker/README.md

 ## Adservers.dns file

 The file included in this repo called `adservers.dns` is a file that should be copied to `%SystemRoot%\system32\dns` as a reference of where the entry detected needs to go when a ad has been detected.
-The one that I added routes everything to localhost making them not appear but you could customize this.
+The one that I added routes everything to 0.0.0.0 making them not appear but you could customize this.
 The script automatically downloads the default `adservers.dns` file when has detected it is not found.

 This file is used only for non-Active Directory integrated deployments.
 For AD-integrated mode, the default A record entries are pointed to the same location (localhost) as that in `adservers.dns`.
 Currently, if you wish to change this you will need to edit the code.